 If your clinical team assess your condition as stable enough, they may offer you the chance to make your follow-ups with us when you feel you need them, rather than requiring you to attend a routine appointment.

-With PIFU, instead of being offered regular clinic visits and routine checkups with your consultant, you can make your own appointment only when you need it– reducing the unnecessary anxiety, travel and time spent on a routine check-up.
+With PIFU, instead of being offered regular clinic visits and routine checkups with your consultant, you can make your own appointment only when you need it, reducing unnecessary anxiety, travel and time spent on a routine check-up.

 You will be advised by your eye care team if your condition is now suitable to have your follow-ups as patient-initiated instead of, or alongside, the regular appointments scheduled by the hospital.
 Your eye care professional will discuss the process with you and provide you with this leaflet.
 Managing your appointments in this way is optional and it is your decision.

-You should call your eye care team if you are experiencing a flare-up of your condition or have a problem with your condition or medication, and need to be seen or need advice from the eye team.
+You should initiate an appointment if you are experiencing a flare-up of your condition or have a problem with your condition or medication and need to be seen or need advice from the eye team.
 The text we sent you and/or your most recent eye clinic letter will highlight symptoms to look out for to help you decide when you need to contact us.

 Some patients worry about losing contact with the hospital when they no longer need to be seen regularly by their eye care team.
-If you wish to go back to regular hospital appointments, tell us and we will arrange this for you.
+If you wish to return to regular hospital appointments, tell us and we will arrange this for you.

 We appreciate and encourage feedback.
 Please note we may be in touch in the future to ask about your experience.